Anshuman-Dhillon/Retro-Game-Emulator/README.md

 ## About the Project

-**Retro Game Emulator** is a CPU-accurate Game Boy emulator built for learning purposes.
+**Retro Game Emulator** is a Game Boy emulator built for learning purposes.
 It simulates how the original handheld console operates in terms of instruction decoding, memory-mapped I/O, timers, and graphics rendering.

 This project is not meant to be the most accurate emulator out there, but instead aims to explore how real hardware can be modeled in software from the ground up.